debbsgomes/quake-log-parser/README.md

 # Quake Log Parser

 A comprehensive log parsing tool designed to analyze Quake game logs and generate various reports.
-This tool parses log files, extracts relevant data, and generates reports in multiple formats including text, CSV, and JSON.
+This tool parses log files, extracts relevant data, and generates reports in multiple formats, including text, CSV, and JSON.
 It also includes an LLM-powered game analyst to answer queries about match data.

 ## Table of Contents